-- On 22nd September 2020, the Government announced that: - (i) primary and secondary schools will gradually reopen from 26th October 2020 for all learners.
+- On 4th October 2020 the Government of Zimbabwe announced that Zimbabweans in South Africa will be allowed to return without seeking clearance from the Department of International Relations and Cooperation (DIRCO) in South Africa under the following procedures: - Passage to the country to be subjected to relevant Covid-19 regulations as put in place by health authorities; - This facility also covers those with permanent resident permits in Zimbabwe; - Zimbabweans with valid South African permanent residence and other permits such as work, and student permits will also be allowed to cross into South Africa and back home. - On 22nd September 2020, the Government announced that: - primary and secondary schools will gradually reopen from 26th October 2020 for all learners.
 Students sitting for Grade 7, Ordinary and Advanced Level Zimbabwe Schools Examinations Council (Zimsec) examinations required to return to class on 28th September 2020 to start preparations for their final examinations.
-Other non-examination classes will return to schools in phases. - (ii) International flights will resume on 1st October 2020. - (iii) the re-opening of the Registrar-General's Office to allow access to registration of births. - On 15th September 2020, Government approved the resumption of inter-city travel to facilitate the smooth movement of examination candidates, citizens and visitors based on the following conditions: - (i) Transporters who wish to ferry passengers should register with the Ministry of Transport and Infrastructural Development. - (ii) Transporters to strictly comply with Standard Operating Procedures for the sector which are compliant to the WHO guidelines and all COVID-19 regulations. - (iii) In support of this service, the Vehicle Inspection Department to resume its services. - Air Zimbabwe will resume domestic and regional flights as follows: - (i) Domestic flights and regional flights to resume on 23rd September 2020 and 3rd October 2020, respectively. - (ii) The regional Harare-Dar es-Salaam-Harare schedule will initially operate every Tuesday and Saturday. - (iii) All passengers to be tested for Covid-19 within 48 hours before travelling - On 15th September 2020, Government reopened the Central Registry department for the resumption of services amid a backlog of critical documents such as birth certificates and passports. - On 15th September 2020 the Zimbabwe Electoral Commission (ZEC) lifted the suspension of electoral activities.
-This lifting allows the following: - (i) Finalization of the Covid-19 Policy on electoral activities by the Commission which is accessible to the public on the ZEC website www.zec.org.zw. - (ii) Publication of electoral timelines for all pending by-elections in the press through notices. - (iii) Holding of Parliamentary and local council by-elections with the Commission applying procedures to reduce the risk of Covid-19 infection. - Beginning 4th September 2020 COVID-19 measures have been relaxed in Zimbabwe as follows: - (i) Returning residents with a negative PCR test certificate conducted within 48 hours of departure will not be quarantined.
+Other non-examination classes will return to schools in phases. - International flights will resume on 1st October 2020. - the re-opening of the Registrar-General's Office to allow access to registration of births. - On 15th September 2020, Government approved the resumption of inter-city travel to facilitate the smooth movement of examination candidates, citizens and visitors based on the following conditions: - (i) Transporters who wish to ferry passengers should register with the Ministry of Transport and Infrastructural Development. - (ii) Transporters to strictly comply with Standard Operating Procedures for the sector which are compliant to the WHO guidelines and all COVID-19 regulations. - (iii) In support of this service, the Vehicle Inspection Department to resume its services. - Air Zimbabwe will resume domestic and regional flights as follows: - Domestic flights and regional flights to resume on 23rd September 2020 and 3rd October 2020, respectively. - The regional Harare-Dar es-Salaam-Harare schedule will initially operate every Tuesday and Saturday. - All passengers to be tested for Covid-19 within 48 hours before travelling - On 15th September 2020, Government reopened the Central Registry department for the resumption of services amid a backlog of critical documents such as birth certificates and passports. - On 15th September 2020 the Zimbabwe Electoral Commission (ZEC) lifted the suspension of electoral activities.
+This lifting allows the following:

-- (ii) Returning residents without a PCR test conducted within 48 hours of departure will proceed to a quarantine facility where they will be tested before being discharged. - On 27th August 2020, the Zimbabwe Prison Correctional Services (ZCPS) rolled out COVID-19 provincial awareness campaign in Masvingo province
+- Finalization of the Covid-19 Policy on electoral activities by the Commission which is accessible to the public on the ZEC website www.zec.org.zw. - Publication of electoral timelines for all pending by-elections in the press through notices. - Holding of Parliamentary and local council by-elections with the Commission applying procedures to reduce the risk of Covid-19 infection. - Beginning 4th September 2020 COVID-19 measures have been relaxed in Zimbabwe as follows: - Returning residents with a negative PCR test certificate conducted within 48 hours of departure will not be quarantined. - Returning residents without a PCR test conducted within 48 hours of departure will proceed to a quarantine facility where they will be tested before being discharged. - On 27th August 2020, the Zimbabwe Prison Correctional Services (ZCPS) rolled out COVID-19 provincial awareness campaign in Masvingo province